Federal Firearms/Explosives Licensees

 |Layout (as of 2013) (FFL_Layout.txt)||2.5 KB|

-This tipsheet lists places to find contacts in the gun industry.
+This tipsheet lists a set of top ten tips on reporting on guns and places to find contacts in the gun industry.
 Also included is a list of organizations, academics, attorneys and books on the industry.

 CBS News ‘ongoing investigation looked at the policies of major police and sheriff’s departments across the country when it came to sales or trades of old service weapons.
 Using the Freedom of Information Act, and various state Public Records Acts, we collected documents and databases from more than thirty major cities and counties in the United States.
 Our investigation found that some of America’s biggest law enforcement agencies are also some of the biggest arms dealers….”